2009 Ashes series: First Test

 Resuming in fairly muggy, heavy clouded conditions North and Haddin punished the English attack.
 North reached his deserved century scoring centuries on both his Test and Ashes debuts.
 At lunch Australia had reached 577/5.
 After lunch, Haddin became the destroyer-in-chief, flicking three successive Anderson deliveries to the boundary and closed in on his second Test ton with booming sixes off the ineffective English attack.
 When Haddin was finally dismissed, Ponting declared the Australian innings at 674/6, the largest total against England since 1934 and fourth highest in The Ashes series.
 In the short time before tea England failed miserably to hold on, losing Cook and Bopara.
 The rain started as tea was taken and play ended for the day with England 219 runs behind and in dire straits to save the match.

-Resuming on 20/2, England lost three wickets in the first 90 minutes of play and reached lunch on 102/5.
-Paul Collingwood lasted 245 balls and batted for five hours and 43 minutes before being caught at gully by Michael Hussey.
-The last man partnership of James Anderson and Monty Panesar managed to bat England into a lead.
-With every dot ball cheered, England managed to bat until 18:40 to secure a draw.
+Resuming on 20/2, England lost three wickets in the first 90 minutes of play, collapsing to 70/5 and with a humiliating defeat seeming almost certain.
+However, Flintoff and Paul Collingwood batted doggedly in response and reached lunch on 102/5.
+Flintoff tried playing more positively after the interval, with some typical booming boundaries taking his and Collingwood's partnership past 50, before Flintoff edged to Ponting at second slip for 26.
+Collingwood, meanwhile, continued to provide obdurate opposition to an increasingly hostile Australian bowling attack.
+Broad was trapped LBW by Hauritz for 14, before Siddle roughed up Swann with some vicious short pitched bowling.
+However, England continued slowly adding runs and surviving into the final session of the day, before with just 19 overs left in the day and still 18 runs behind, Swann was plumb LBW for a well made 31 to a Hilfenhaus delivery that kept low.
+Collingwood continued with grim determination, lasting a staggering 245 balls and batting for five hours and 43 minutes before being caught at gully by Michael Hussey for 74, the ninth wicket to fall with England still trailing by 6 runs with just 11.3 overs left in the match.
+The last man partnership of James Anderson and Monty Panesar not only managed to preserve England's 10th wicket, but crucially managed to bat England into a lead, meaning that two of the remaining overs would be lost to account for the change of innings.
+With every dot ball cheered, England managed to bat until 18:40 to secure the unlikeliest of draws, ending the day at 251/9, leading by just 13 runs.
 Australia captain Ricky Ponting later accused the England team of time-wasting by allowing their 12th man, Bilal Shafayat, and physiotherapist, Steve McCaig, to twice run onto the pitch.